swainechen/chenlab-training/sysadmin/bioinformatics.md

 * [Trimmomatic](#Trimmomatic)

 #### [bowtie2](https://github.com/BenLangmead/bowtie2)
+Ubuntu LTS version: 2.3.5.1<br/>
+GitHub version: 2.4.5

 This is one of the well known short read mappers.
 [SRST2](#SRST2) uses this but has some version requirements (2.2.9).
 The Ubuntu focal LTS repositories include bowtie2 at version 2.3.5.1.
-The latest (May 2021) online at GitHub is version 2.4.2.
+The latest (April 2022) online at GitHub is version 2.4.5.

 We'll install the latest release from GitHub as the default.
 Installing the older 2.2.9 will be dealt with in the [SRST2](#SRST2) section.